By Featured Columnist Mandy Housenick

 McCutcheon began his tenure at Lafayette in July of 1990, after serving as assistant director of athletics at Temple University for one year.
 That followed a five-year tenure as an assistant athletic director at Southern Illinois University in Carbondale, Ill.
 McCutcheon graduated from the College of William & Mary in 1976 with a bachelor's degree in Physical Education.
 He was a two-sport athlete at William & Mary, competing in football and track.
 He later earned a Master of Arts degree in Sports Administration from The Ohio State University in 1982 and completed his Doctor of Philosophy degree in Sport Management in 1988, also from Ohio State.

 A native of Media, Pa., McCutcheon and his wife, Pat, reside on College Hill and have three children, Ian, Meghan and Gavin.
 Ian, a 2009 Lafayette graduate, recently graduated from law school at Ohio State while his younger sister, Meghan, graduated from Radford University in 2012.
-Gavin is a sophomore at Roanoke College.
+Gavin is a junior at Roanoke College.

 Lafayette Athletics, as a partner in the mission of the College, provides an incredibly effective learning experience for student-athletes through competitive NCAA Division I athletics.
 Lafayette sponsors 23 varsity sports with more than 600 student-athletes.Mission Statement | Leopard Tradition | Staff Directory | Feedback | Ask the AD